Secure Set-based State Estimation for Safety-Critical Applications under Adversarial Attacks on Sensors: Attack Detection, Identification, and Filtering

 We say that the attack $a_i(k)$ is \textit{filtered out} if it is detected and discarded from the agreement protocol.
 To elucidate, let $i\in \mathsf{J}_h$, for some $h\in\mathbb{Z}_{[1,n_\mathsf{J}]}$.
 Then, if the attack signal $a_i(k)$ is filtered out, then the corresponding agreement set $\mathcal{I}_k^h$ is empty and does not affect the estimated set $\hat{\mathcal{X}}_k$.
 Although the attack is filtered out whenever it is identified, filtering does not imply identification in general.

 In addition to the measurement update, the attacks could also be filtered out via the intersections in the agreement protocol \eqref{eq:agreement_protocol}, which could yield an empty agreement set $\mathcal{I}_k^h$ in case of inconsistencies between the measurement updates of the sensors in $\mathsf{J}_h$.
-However, unlike the measurement update, the attacks may not be always identified whenever some of the agreement sets are empty.
+However, unlike the measurement update, the attacks may not always be identified when some agreement sets are empty.
 This is because a compromised sensor~$i$ could be a part of multiple agreement sets $\mathcal{I}_k^h$, for $h\in \mathbb{Z}_{[1,n_\mathsf{J}]}$, some of which may turn out to be non-empty.
 One can identify the attack $a_i(k)$ if, for every $h\in\mathbb{Z}_{[1,n_\mathsf{J}]}$ such that $i\in \mathsf{J}_h$, we have $\mathcal{I}_k^h=\emptyset$.

 To present the next proposition, we introduce some notation.
 Recall that $\mathsf{S}_k\subseteq \mathbb{Z}_{[1,p]}$ is the subset of uncompromised sensors at time~$k$.
 Similarly, let $\mathsf{A}_k = \mathbb{Z}_{[1,p]} \setminus \mathsf{S}_k$ be the subset of compromised sensors at time~$k$.
 Define